RM-Terrell/RM-Terrell.github.io/_posts/2020-06-26-five-things-vscode.md

 This one may seem obvious to some but on the list of "things I use a lot" its right at the top and deserves some mention and exploration.

-To quickly access the integrated terminal in VSCode on Windows you can use the following shortcut: <kbd>CTRL</kbd>+<kbd>\`</kbd> (same command on MacOS).
-Note I will be using the default VSCode keymap shortcuts for all commands.
+To quickly access the integrated terminal in VSCode on Windows you can use the following shortcut: <kbd>CTRL</kbd>+<kbd>`</kbd> (same command on MacOS).
+Note that I will be using the default VSCode keymap shortcuts for all commands.
 You'll need to translate if you use a different keymap (more on that later).

 This will simply toggle the console without clearing its contents or canceling any running tasks.
 Here is the terminal open and running ZSH.